New membership organization rapidly delivers APIs and other financial services standards for widespread adoption and to accelerate innovation.

 If you’re not participating in Standards Development, then you’re either re-inventing the wheel or playing by somebody else’s rules!
-The IFX standard contains thousands of data elements and hundreds of messages specifically designed for banks by banks and bank partners over 18 years.
+The IFX standard contains thousands of data elements and hundreds of messages specifically designed for banks by banks and bank partners.
 Our service-oriented, object-based message standard is ideal for API-enabled deployments, too.
+IFX Forum has played a significant role in standardizing data exchange for financial services for 20 years.

 The IFX Business Message Specification (BMS) began in 1998 and today is the industry-leading message standard for financial institutions using Service Oriented Architecture.